SF-TAP/SF-TAP.github.io/_posts/2016-04-24-configuration-of-flow-abstractor.markdown

 ## Configuration File

-SF-TAP flow abstractor reads configuration file written in YAML when waking up.
+SF-TAP flow abstractor reads a configuration file written in YAML when waking up.
 In this document, we explain how to write the configuration file for it.

 ## Example Configuration